A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Proof of Main Result

-With the existence of these metrics on a product model, a natural extension would be to define their extensions on the complement of a complex hypersurface $X$ in a compact manifold $M$ as is done for PT metrics, or in even greater generality to the complement of a normal crossing divisor in $M$.
+With the existence of these metrics on a product model, a natural next step would be to define their extensions on the complement of a complex hypersurface $X$ in a compact manifold $M$ as is done for PT metrics, or in even greater generality on the complement of a normal crossing divisor in $M$.
 This introduces various technical complications mainly stemming from the lack of an obvious choice for the extension of a vector field on $X$ to a tubular neighborhood.
 When there is a holomorphic tubular neighborhood, one can consider a holomorphic lift, but more generally a horizontal lift that preserves the log-polar distance may be preferred.

-However, in the case that $X$ has a holomorphically trivial normal bundle, the gnarl $\Psi_V$ can still be introduced as-is to existing PT metrics to construct new gnarled metrics on $M\setminus X$ which are asymptotically cscK without necessarily splitting as a product of cscK metrics near the divisor.
+Nevertheless, in the case that $X$ has a holomorphically trivial normal bundle, the gnarl $\Psi_V$ can still be introduced as-is to existing PT metrics to construct new gnarled metrics on $M\setminus X$ which are asymptotically cscK without necessarily splitting as a product of cscK metrics near the divisor.
+The gnarl can even be defined when there is curvature in the normal bundle, using the log-polar distance induced by the metric, and when $V$ is small, the result will still be a Kähler form.
+The fundamental exploit in the proof of Theorem \ref{thm:T1} is the symmetry provided by the cusp metric on the punctured disk.
+Without this, one would need to set up the scalar curvature operator using Cheng-Yau weighted Hölder spaces, which requires a starkly different approach than herein followed.